National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Navigator**:
   Good question.
   The manuscript draft has to be reviewed by the N3C Publication Committee.
-  They meet weekly and will review the drat to make sure it's compliant with N3C policies and adheres to the original research question proposed by us.
+  They meet weekly and will review the draft to make sure it's compliant with N3C policies and adheres to the original research question proposed by us.
 * **I**:
   Ok, that makes sense.
   How long does it usually take?